-As a child, Sassoon’s parents separated and his father died when he was nine.
-Nevertheless, he lived comfortably and was educated.
-He began writing shortly before the war began.
+Born Sept.
+8, 1886 in Kent, Great Britain, Sassoon’s parents separated when he was young, and his father died when he was nine.
+Nevertheless, Sassoon lived comfortably and was educated.

-Sassoon joined the army days after the outbreak of World War One.
-In 1915, he broke his arm and this injury kept him from the front for months.
+Sassoon joined the army days after war was declared.
+He broke his arm in 1915, and this injury kept him from the front for months.

-Sept.
-1, 1967, of cancer.
-He is one of few World War One poets to survive the war.
-The mental scars lasted a lifetime.
-Sassoon spent much of his post-war life either in seclusion or lecturing on pacifism.
+On Sept.
+1, 1967, Sassoon died of cancer.
+His mental scars lasted a lifetime, and he spent much of his post-war life either in seclusion or lecturing on pacifism.